-Watching a good speaker can be “good” or “bad” for you.
+Watching a public speaking master can be “good” or “bad” for you.

 It all depends on how you watch that speaker.